Intercorp Financial Services Inc. (IFS): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2019 Initial Public Offering (IPO) Listed on the New York Stock Exchange (NYSE: IFS), raising approximately $460 million and increasing international visibility and access to capital.
+2019 Initial Public Offering (IPO) on the New York Stock Exchange (NYSE).
+Expanded access to international capital markets, listing at $46.00 per share.

 Intercorp Financial Services Inc. (IFS) Ownership Structure